LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week2/code-exercises/week02exercises/README.md

 Given a single write thread that requests access, then the solution is fair in regards to starvation.
 As once the write thread requests access, no more read access is given, hence the write thread will eventually obtain access.
 If there's more than one write thread, and they keep coming indefinetly, we cannot guarantee that one or more write thread suffer from starvation

+Note, that this solution can have an integer overflow bug, but it was decided to leave the execrise as is, and try to fic this at a later point

 ## Exercise 2.2
     Consider the lecture’s example in file TestMutableInteger.java, which contains this definition of class MutableInteger: